 Wet wipes (biodegradable) are an insider tip and a miracle cure out there.
 They can cover a lot of purposes, trust me.

 The important thing is that after use, just like your toilet paper, it's always best to put them in a resealable plastic bag and then dispose of them appropriately later.
-It all rots too slowly in nature.
+The material rots too slowly on site.

 The tried and tested outdoor packing list: everything you need to spend the night outdoors